savitharaghunathan/enterprise-audit-library/payment-service-app/README.md

 ## Overview

 This payment service application showcases how to integrate the Enterprise Audit Logging Library into a real-world application to achieve compliance and operational visibility.
-The service processes payment requests and maintains detailed audit logs of all operations.
+The service processes payment requests through a simulated payment gateway and maintains detailed audit logs of all operations.

 ## Features

-- **Payment Processing**: Process payment requests with validation
+- **Realistic Payment Processing**: Process payment requests with credit card validation and gateway simulation
 - **Audit Logging**: Comprehensive audit trail using the Enterprise Audit Logging Library
 - **REST API**: RESTful endpoints for payment operations
 - **Validation**: Input validation with detailed error messages